vyasj/vyasj.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

 Hi!
 My name is Jaimin, and I wanted to make this as a personal website.
-My primary use case was to host a blog where I can write about things I'm up to, but I figured having an all-in-one personal website where I could include projects I'm working on, books I'm reading, textbooks I'm working through, and so on would be more conducive to what I wanted to achieve from this.
+My primary use case was to host a blog where I can write about things I'm up to, but I figured having an all-in-one personal website where I could include projects I'm working on, books I'm reading, textbooks I'm working through, and so on would be more conducive to what I wanted to achieve from this, and maybe more fun.

 Feel free to poke around, thanks for dropping by!